 1) Having, showing, or involving a system, method, or plan: 2) given to or using a system or method; methodical: 3) arranged in or comprising an ordered system.

-I mean, come on, who would use such ridiculous terminology other than a Spiritually devoid Bible intellectual?
-He must have written this stuff when he was at the bus stop waiting for his next ‘move of the Spirit’ after having put on his managing director’s suit or army uniform.
+I mean, come on, who would use such ridiculous terminology other than a Spiritually dead Bible intellectual, theologian or philosopher with Scriptural head knowledge only?
+He must have written this stuff up when he was at the bus stop waiting for his next ‘move of the Spirit’ after having put on his managing director’s suit or army uniform.
 More mirth here for the author.

 “No it’s not possible for a BELIEVER to commit the unpardonable sin, only ex-believers, who turn their backs on Yashua Messiah.
 This would then mean them turning against Him and in so doing blaspheming against The Holy Spirit that He sends to us at the point of our Baptism and Spiritual birthing and gifting.”